rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(stream.reduce(1, op, op)); // 90
 ````

-#### collect()
+#### `collect()`

-The collect() method is a special type of reduction called a mutable reduction.
+The `collect()` method is a special type of reduction called a _mutable reduction_.
 It is
 more efficient than a regular reduction because we use the same mutable object while
 accumulating.
-Common mutable objects include StringBuilder and ArrayList.
+Common mutable objects include `StringBuilder` and `ArrayList`.
 This is a
 really useful method, because it lets us get data out of streams and into another form.
 The
 method signatures are as follows:

 ````
-<R> R collect(Supplier<R> supplier, BiConsumer<R, ? super T> accumulator,
+<R> R collect(Supplier<R> supplier, BiConsumer<R, ? super T> accumulator, BiConsumer<R, R> combiner);
-BiConsumer<R, R> combiner)
-<R,A> R collect(Collector<? super T, A,R> collector)
+<R,A> R collect(Collector<? super T, A,R> collector);
 ````

 Let’s start with the first signature, which is used when we want to code specifically how
 collecting should work.
-Our wolf example from reduce can be converted to use collect():
+Our wolf example from reduce can be converted to use `collect()`:

 ````
 Stream<String> stream = Stream.of("w", "o", "l", "f");
-StringBuilder word = stream.collect(StringBuilder::new,
+StringBuilder word = stream.collect(StringBuilder::new, StringBuilder::append, StringBuilder:append)
-StringBuilder::append, StringBuilder:append)
 ````

-The first parameter is a Supplier that creates the object that will store the results as we
+The first parameter is a `Supplier` that creates the object that will store the results as we
 collect data.
-Remember that a Supplier doesn’t take any parameters and returns a value.
+Remember that a `Supplier` doesn’t take any parameters and returns a value.
-In this case, it constructs a new StringBuilder.
+In this case, it constructs a new `StringBuilder`.

-The second parameter is a BiConsumer, which takes two parameters and doesn’t return
+The second parameter is a `BiConsumer`, which takes two parameters and doesn’t return
 anything.
 It is responsible for adding one more element to the data collection.
 In this example,
-it appends the next String to the StringBuilder.
+it appends the next String to the `StringBuilder`.

-The final parameter is another BiConsumer.
+The final parameter is another `BiConsumer`.
 It is responsible for taking two data collections
 and merging them.
 This is useful when we are processing in parallel.
 Two smaller
 collections are formed and then merged into one.
-This would work with StringBuilder
+This would work with `StringBuilder`
 only if we didn’t care about the order of the letters.
 In this case, the accumulator and combiner
 have similar logic.